autistic-symposium/master-algorithms-py/queues/README.md

 <br>

-* another version used only one index (for `head`) and calculates the tail with the equation:
+* another version used only one index (for `head`) and calculate the tail with the equation:

 <br>